ESPA will be announcing details about the 2020 National Celebrate Services Week soon!

 - B. Identify a venue or charity to support

 To invite your local community, create an invitation and send it to your fellow CSMs.
 Remember to include the date, time of your event, a location and the theme.
 We have created a banner to help you create a themed invitation!
 Just download it and drop it into your email or other documents.
-Download Banner
+Banner coming soon!

 Time to see all your hard work pay off.
 Be sure to follow these simple steps to have a great National Celebrate Services Week: